Frequently Asked Questions

 Enrollment Information

 You must have finished reading the FAQs on this page to register.
-Once you have done so, during the sign-up period (to be announced), you can click on a “Sign Up” link at the top of the homepage, and follow the instructions on the sign-up form.
+Once you have done so, during the sign-up period (Date TBD), you can click the “Sign Up” link at the top of the homepage, and follow the instructions on the sign-up form.
 You should indicate whether there’s a specific cluster that you want to be in, or whether you’d be happy in any of them.
-We will let you know whether you’ve been accepted into a cluster.
-We will enroll you in the cluster as soon as priority enrollment for first-year students begins.
-Once you have been enrolled, you will only be able to register for one small-unit course during the primary registration process.
+Please note that enrollment is first-come, first-served!

 You must have a CalNetID and Berkeley.edu email address to sign-up – to obtain these, make sure you have signed your Statement of Intent to Register form, and review the instructions here: How to Claim your CalNet ID.